romanhujer/SQM/SQM_esp/README.md

 In the Arduino IDE, pick your device from "Tools, Boards".

-For a WeMos D1 Mini or NodeMCU, select the device from the list.
 For an ESP-01, select "Generic 8266 Module".

 Pin CHPD/EN must be HIGH (connected to 3.3V)
 Pin GPIO0 must be LOW (connected to GND).
+Use flash swich on PCB aan reset

 For the ESP-01, use the following parameters under Tools: